 A heroin overdose can be severe.
 In some cases, use causes slow or labored breathing.
 Or worse, the drug can actually stop breathing altogether and lead to death.
 Identifying an overdose is possible if the user nods off and becomes unconscious.
 Blue lips or fingernails are signs of lack of oxygen as well.

-These effects of heroin are devastating.
+The consequences of heroin addiction are devastating.
 However, you don’t have to live with them any longer.
 At San Antonio Recovery Center in Texas, help is always available on your journey to recovery.
-Call 866-957-7885 and start living the life you deserve today.
+Contact us at 866.957.7885 and start living the life you deserve today.